mk-fg/pulseaudio-mixer-cli/README.md

-pulseaudio-mixer-cli: ncurses ui to control volume of pulse streams (per-process)
+pulseaudio-mixer-cli: interactive ncurses ui to control volume of pulse streams
 --------------------

 Kinda like alsamixer, but focused not on sink volume levels (which can actually